How to get your game on Tabletop Simulator now without flipping the table

 You only need to add one of each unique item.
 These can then be duplicated or altered.
 I will explain this process in just a moment.

 There are several commands you can use to move around in this environment and do different things.
-As you play around with TTS more, you’ll become familiar with these.
+As you play around with Tabletop Simulator more, you’ll become familiar with these.

 You can access most of these by right-clicking your mouse over an object and selecting the appropriate action, or by using shortcuts.